Mavericks, California: Death of Mark Foo

-On December 23, 1994, during a week of huge swells, notable Hawaiian big-wave riders Mark Foo, Ken Bradshaw, Brock Little, Mike Parsons, and Evan Slater visited Mavericks.
+On December 23, 1994, during a week of huge swells, notable Hawaiian big-wave riders Mark Foo, Ken Bradshaw and Mike Parsons visited Mavericks.
 In the late morning, Foo rode on a late takeoff into an 18 ft wave, caught the edge of his surfboard on the surface, and fell forward into a wipe out near the bottom of the wave.
 A few hours later, a fellow surfer traveling back to shore on a boat noticed a body in the water, which was identified as Foo.
 The only visible injury was a small cut on the forehead.
 Many surfers believe that the fall knocked the wind out of Foo and he was tied down by his leash to a rock formation.

-News of Foo's death traveled quickly to the far reaches of the surfing community.
 The accident afforded Mavericks greater notoriety and prompted the formation of the Mavericks Water Patrol by Frank Quirarte and Clark.
 The accident also triggered a continuing discourse around the safe use of surfboard leashes while surfing extreme waves.
 Many believed that Foo's surfboard leash may have contributed to his death.
 Leash proponents defend it as a useful convenience and as insurance against losing the surfboard, a form of flotation device, a means for a fallen surfer to find the surface by following the leash cord to the buoyant board.
-Opponents argue that a leash can cause the rider to collide with his board in a wipe out and that the leash can also loop around the surfer's arms, legs or the neck when underwater.
+Opponents argue that a leash can cause the rider to collide with their board in a wipe out and that the leash can also loop around the surfer's arms, legs or the neck when underwater.
 Quick-release velcro leashes have since become standard surfing equipment to address some of these risks.

 Death of Sion Milosky

 Sion Milosky, an accomplished big-wave surfer, died at Mavericks on March 16, 2011.
-Milosky, 35, of Kalaheo, Kauai, Hawaii, apparently drowned after enduring a two-wave hold down around 6:30 PM.
+Milosky, 35, of Kalaheo, Kauai, Hawaii, apparently drowned after enduring a two-wave hold down around 6:30 pm.
 Twenty minutes after the incident, Nathan Fletcher found Milosky's body floating at the Pillar Point Harbor mouth.

 Milosky had been named the North Shore Underground Surfer of the Year in February 2011.
 He used some of his $25,000 prize to travel to Half Moon Bay to catch one of the last big swells of the season at Mavericks.